unlight/asmt-javascript-questions/README.md

 - Describe how method pipe works.
 - The difference between nextTick and setImmediate?
 - Can you name some points from twelve factor application methodology?
+- What is the preferred method of resolving unhandled exceptions in Node.js?
+- How does Node.js support multi-processor platforms, and does it fully utilize all processor resources?
+- How do you understand non-blocking and async functions?
+Is there a difference between them?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?